 Numerous studies show that social proof influences decisions.
 The impression that many people approve of something has a positive effect on the behavior of others.
 The same mechanism also applies to purchasing behavior.
 More than 80% trust recommendations of friends and acquaintances when buying products for the first time.
 Only 48% of buyers, on the other hand, consider classic forms of advertising to be trustworthy.

 Especially digital social proof counteracts this loss of trust and helps brands to create an appealing and personal brand image across all channels, as the Nielsen Global Survey of Trust in Advertising confirms.
+For more detailed information on social commerce, feel free to check out our blog article on it.

 Social proof Marketing – The eBay Example